Cazka/dieptool/README.md

 ### what is diepsocket?

-its a bot api i made for the game that will remain private.
+its a bot api i made for the game.  https://github.com/Cazka/diepsocket